andresg9108/onep/README.md

 <span id="UsingSASS"></span>
 ## Using SASS ##

-We start creating a file called "example.sass" in the path "../src/sass/", in which we will add the following lines:
+We start creating a file called "example.sass" in the path "../src/sass/", in which we will add the following lines.

 **File: ../src/sass/_example.sass**